 If you prefer to submit a paper-based application, please consult the “Report of Birth Abroad Checklist” (below) for detailed instructions on completing a Consular Report of Birth Abroad application.
 Once you have completed the application, please make two copies of all your supporting documents, and bring them with you to the appointment.

 If the transmission requirements have been met, please submit the following in person by the applicant (child) and at least one parent, preferably the U.S. citizen parent, at the U.S. Embassy in Gaborone.

 - Completed (but not signed) CRBA application Form DS-2029 (PDF 105KB)– all questions must be answered.

 - If the U.S. citizen parent is not able to attend the appointment, they must complete the Affidavit of Parentage, Physical Presence and Support, have it notarized by a Notary Public (in the U.S.) or a U.S. Embassy which must be submitted in their absence.

 - Evidence of termination of any previous marriages if applicable.

-- American Citizen Parent(s)’ evidence of U.S. Citizenship (U.S. passport or naturalization certificate).
+- U.S. citizen parent(s)’ evidence of U.S. Citizenship (U.S. passport or naturalization certificate).

-- American Citizen Parent’s documentary evidence of physical presence in the United States prior to the child’s birth.
+- U.S. citizen parent’s documentary evidence of physical presence in the United States prior to the child’s birth.

 - Applicable Fee.
 All fees are subject to change without notice.

-If you need further guidance on registering the birth of a U.S. child in Botswana, please contact American Citizen Services at a U.S. Embassy.
+If you need further guidance on registering the birth of a U.S. child in Botswana, please contact the Consular Section at the U.S. Embassy in Gaborone.